JFAO is funded solely with the support of members, donors and sponsors.

 Building Leaders.
 Building Communities.

 JFAO provides opportunities for young people age 15-29 of all backgrounds, but especially those in rural Ontario, to take on the challenge of exploring their individual talents and potential to develop personally while being involved in bettering their communities, networking, and having fun.
-JFAO’s mission is “To Build Future Rural Leaders, Through Self-Help and Community Betterment.”
+JFAO’s mission is “To build rural leaders through personal growth, travel, experiences, and community betterment.”

 Self-directed programs and opportunities provided by JFAO and its 15 affiliated clubs help to develop a member’s sense of social and environmental responsibility, the ability to provide effective leadership, and an awareness of good citizenship within the community and world around them.